maybebyte/anthesis/articles/opinion/linux-cant-do-x.md

 1. "Linux can't game."

-   I'll concede Linux can't play every Windows game, but let me ask you
+   I concede that Linux can't play every Windows game.
+Let me ask you
    this: if Linux supports more games than most people can play in a lifetime, does it matter that it doesn't support every single game out there?
 Linux can play more games than any console I can think